eastofwestern/joepug_2025/README.md

 III.
 Push local Git repo to DreamHost server

-1. Create a bare repository on your DreamHost server
+1. Create a bare repository on your DreamHost server.

     i.
 Log in to the server with this command
     ` ssh [username]@[server.dreamhost.com]`

     ii.
 Create a new directory for your new remote repository
     ```
         cd ~